-Q: I’m from a non-OECD country but currently at an institution in an OECD country; can I apply?
+Q: I’m from a non-OECD Member country but currently at an institution in an OECD Member country; can I apply?

 A: Yes, as the funds will be disbursed through your institution, not to you directly.

-Q: I’m from an OECD country but currently at an institution in a non-OECD country; can I apply?
+Q: I’m from an OECD Member country but currently at an institution in a non-OECD Member country; can I apply?

 Q: I’ve been affiliated with Climate Change AI in the past, been a co-author with members of Climate Change AI, or otherwise involved with Climate Change AI.
 Can I apply?

 A: Yes, except under specific circumstances.
-Specifically, members of the Review Committee for this grant may not apply or receive funds in any way (however, reviewers may).
+Specifically, Program Chairs and Meta-Reviewers for this grant may not apply or receive funds in any way (however, Reviewers may).
 Current members of the Climate Change AI Board of Directors cannot apply to this grant as a PI, and they may not receive funds towards their own salary.
 Other Climate Change AI affiliates are welcome to apply in any capacity.